-We can see that over last 10 years (2005-14), Ambika Cotton Mills Ltd has increased its sales at a healthy rate of 21% per annum.
+We can see that over the last 10 years (2005-14), Ambika Cotton Mills Ltd has increased its sales at a healthy rate of 21% per annum.
 It has been able to maintain its operating & net profit margins (OPM & NPM) at healthy levels of 20-22% and 8-10% respectively.
 When we would compare NPM of ACML with its peers later in business analysis, we would realize that ACML has one of the best profitability margins in the industry.

 ii) Tax Rate:

-General corporate tax rate applicable in India is 30%.
-However, textile sector has been getting various tax incentives from Govt. to promote exports.
+The general corporate tax rate applicable in India is 30%.
+However, the textile sector has been getting various tax incentives from Govt. to promote exports.
 Ambika Cotton Mills Ltd has been utilizing these incentives and paying tax at varying rates of 20-30% over the years.
 This healthy tax paid rate can be used to infer that company has been paying taxes due to it, which is a healthy sign.

 iii) Interest Coverage:

 Ambika Cotton Mills Ltd has been maintaining its leverage levels within comfortable levels of serviceability.
 Interest coverage ratio has always been more than 3 and is increasing recently.
 This is a sign of a healthy company.

 B) Analysis Of Balance Sheet (B/S):

 i) Debt to Equity ratio (D/E, Leverage):

 Debt to equity ratio of Ambika Cotton Mills Ltd has been reducing consistently from 2.5 in 2008 to 0.3 in 2014 as the company is using the cash generated from profits to pay off its debt.